-When you would draw your first card during a turn (your turn, or another player's turn), if it would be a Base card, draw an Unseen card of the same value instead.
+When you would draw your first card during a turn (your turn, or another player's turn), draw an Unseen card of the same value instead.
 If the Unseen deck of that age is empty, draw a base card as you would have originally.